richtastic/ff/src/3DR/wiki/app.md

-- maybe all the SVD solutions need to be converted to A^-1 * b = 0 ...

 - DENSE LOGIC:
 	- loading pairs again?
 		- where do points come from --- original grouping may not exist? be poor?